hpi-swa-lab/qinoq/.github/pull_request_template.md

 - [ ] the night sequence can't be dragged or resized beyond the timeline bounds
 - [ ] double clicking on the sky sequence brings you to a new tab named 'sky sequence' containing with the sequence view
 - [ ] when clicking the "+" button a sequence is in the hand, which can only be dropped on a timelinelayer and changes color when you are not able to place the sequence
+- [ ] right clicking on a sequence brings up a context menu

 ### TimelineLayer: